Sanqui/discard2/README.md

 - **mitmdump** (mitmproxy) - captures HTTP and Websocket traffic using a proxy
 - **tshark** (Wireshark) - captures all traffic using packet capture.  **Not recommended**

-While thark creates higher fidelity archives, due to a bug in Wireshark, it is currently not possible to reliably recover data from the packet capture.
+While tshark creates higher fidelity archives, due to a bug in Wireshark, it is currently not possible to reliably recover data from the packet capture.
 Therefore, it's currently recommended to use the mitmdump capture tool.

 ## Setup
 To ensure a consistent environment, it is recommended to install Discard2 as a container in Docker or Podman.
 The following command will set up the `discard2` container image: